 oci8.connection_class = "MY_APPLICATION_NAME"

-Run the application, connecting to the 11g database.
+Run the application, connecting to the 11g (or later) database.

 Applications using Oracle 10g that require the performance of persistent connections can reduce the amount of database server memory needed by using Oracle Shared servers (previously known as Multi Threaded Servers).
 Refer to Oracle documentation for information.